-Icicool is does not do well at all against other bots.
-On paper, his ability should deal decent damage, if only his spread wasn’t three times as worse as Scatter’s auto attack.
+Icicool does not do well at all against other bots.
+On paper, his ability should deal decent damage, if only his spread wasn’t three times as worse as Scatter’s auto-attack.

 And even if they did all hit, it’s still not that amazing of a burst.
 This doesn’t stop people from trying to make him work, though.
 So you can totally try him out if you like that playstyle.